s4m98/CRTP/persistence/security-descriptors.md

 ACLs can be modified to allow non-admin users using the [RACE toolkit](https://github.com/samratashok/RACE):

+**What is RACE.ps1 Script?**

+RACE.ps1 is a PowerShell assessment / proof-of-concept script used in Active Directory security testing to evaluate how restrictive an environment really is when AppLocker or Constrained Language Mode (CLM) is enabled.

+**In simple words:**
+It tests whether PowerShell execution restrictions are actually effective.

 {% hint style="danger" %}
 Require Domain Admin privileges
 {% endhint %}